Warm amber audio waveform visualization representing a distinctive voice signature

 Why now

-Studios and brands need provable compliance to reduce liability.
-Talent demands control, visibility, and compensation for digital use.
-Platforms need scalable verification to combat deepfakes.
-Regulators are moving on biometrics, consent, and AI disclosures.
-AI-assisted writing workflows are accelerating, and script leakage risk is growing faster than anyone wants to admit.
+Studios and brands need provable authorization to reduce liability.
+Agents and talent need visibility and control over how identity is used.
+Platforms need scalable verification infrastructure for AI-generated content.
+Regulators are moving on biometrics, authorization, and AI disclosures.
+AI-assisted writing workflows are accelerating — and there's no shared standard for script-level consent.

 There is no "wait and see."
 The window to set the standard is now — before the defaults become "everything is fair game."

-DIAP — the Digital Identity Authorization Protocol — is the infrastructure layer that makes consent enforceable at the machine level.
+TrustMark — built on the Digital Identity Authorization Protocol (DIAP) — is the infrastructure layer that establishes identity records at the machine level.
 Not a marketplace.
 Not a talent agency.
 Not another rights management dashboard.
-It's the protocol underneath all of them.
+It's the infrastructure underneath all of them.

-One protocol that lets actors, creators, writers, and studios control exactly how AI uses their identity — voice, face, expression, motion, and now scripts — across every app and pipeline.
-Built on consent.
+One protocol that lets agents, studios, creators, and guilds manage exactly how AI uses identity — voice, face, expression, motion, and scripts — across every app and pipeline.
+Authorization-first.
 Revocable by default.
 Every output auditable.

 Human-rooted authority

-The identity owner — or their estate, or their representative — is the source of truth.
+The identity owner — or their agent, their estate, or their authorized representative — is the source of truth.
 Not the platform.
 Not the model.
-Not the studio.
-The person.
+Agents manage it day-to-day.
+The protocol ensures it.

 Least exposure